 Sadly, most divers are not clear about these points.
 Every day we have to remind them in our briefings.
 Paradoxically, the most difficult barrier in convincing divers about this attitudes are many of our fellow instructors.
-Since they also touch, feed, destroy and excuse themselves with nothing happens.
-We receive criticism of the type: you are too strict, you are wrong, this is not so, etc. There are many dive centers that have as usual business procedure to feed the fish, put in the student's hand some poor defenceless animal and other similar practices.
+Since they also touch, feed, destroy and excuse themselves with "nothing happens".
+We receive criticism of the type: you are too strict, you are wrong, this is not so, it is not as bad, etc. There are many dive centers that have as usual business procedure to feed the fish, put in the student's hand some poor defenceless animal and other similar practices.
 Only a few other divers reprimand these attitudes to professionals.

 So if you find yourself in a situation where professionals break any of these points, please take action number 6: